-Cross sectional data for the year 2015 for 16 COMESA countries was examined in this study.
+Cross sectional data for the year 2015 for 16 COMESA countries15 was examined in this study.
 Countries included in the study were chosen based on data availability.
 Data on costs and time to comply with border formalities were obtained from World Bank trading across borders database.
 Data on costs and time relating to Chirundu and Malaba OSBPs were accessed from various journals, surveys and evaluation reports (Hoffman et al. 2016; Teravaninthorn and Raballand, 2009; Vincent and Murenzi, 2014; McPherson, 2015, Curtis, 2009 and Chibbabbuka, 2008).
-Variables that capture distance, common border, land lockedness, common coloniser, and common language were accessed from Centre d'Etudes Prospectives et d'Informations Internationales (CEPII) whilst trade flows data was downloaded from World Integrated Trade Solution (WITS).
+Variables that capture distance, common border, land lockedness, common coloniser, and common language were accessed from World Integrated Trade Solution (WITS).
 We have used the imports reported by the reporting country as exports of a partner country because countries tend to keep a good record of imports relative to exports for duty purposes.
 GDP data for all countries was downloaded from World Development Indicators (WDI).